Auquan/auquan-toolbox-python/README.md

 #2.
 How to write a trading strategy
 Follow the template provided in TradingStrategyTemplate.py.
+For starters, we have provided some [sample strategies here](https://github.com/Auquan/sample-strategies).
 Basically, there are two functions in the sample file to modify: settings, and tradingstrategy.

 ##settings: